Co-ownership charges

 In case of rental of the condominium lot

-He's the owner of the co-ownership lot concerned who must pay the co-ownership charges up to the amount of his share of the common areas .
+He's the owner of the co-ownership lot concerned who must pay the co-ownership charges up to the amount of his share of the common areas.

-Nevertheless, some charges can be recovered with the tenant.
+Some charges are recoverable with the tenant.

 In case of division